-Number Portability Could Finally Level the Telco Playing Field
+Number Portability Could Finally Level the VOIP Playing Field

 A new change to the rules governing telephone number portability is being heralded as a much-needed shift in levelling the telecommunications playing field in South Africa.
 Whilst the concept of keeping your mobile number when you shift provider is no longer foreign, until now, keeping your non-geographic number when shifting service providers has not been possible.